starbeamjs/starbeam/guides/reactivity/src/introduction/index.md

 Starbeam is a write-once, integrate-anywhere library.

-When you write code using `@starbeam/core` APIs, you can integrate them into any reactive framework with the `ReactiveSubscription` API.
+When you write code using `@starbeam/core` APIs, you can integrate them into any reactive framework with the `subscribe` API.

 Starbeam also comes with adapters for React (`@starbeam/react`), Vue (`@starbeam/vue`), Svelte (`@starbeam/svelte`) and Ember (`@starbeam/glimmer`).

-**These adapters use the [ReactiveSubscription] API under the hood** to expose idiomatic entry points for each framework.
+**These adapters use the [subscribe] API under the hood** to expose idiomatic entry points for each framework.

+[subscribe]: ../digging-in

-## Harmonious
+## Integrates Natively

 You can use Starbeam in a targeted part of an existing app without needing to change anything else.

-Starbeam hooks are self-contained, and interact with your framework in a clear, structured way.
+Starbeam resources are self-contained, and interact with your framework in a clear, structured way.

-That said, when you use multiple Starbeam hooks in a single app, Starbeam coordinates with your framework to avoid duplicate work.
+That said, when you use multiple Starbeam resources in a single app, Starbeam coordinates with your framework to avoid duplicate work.

-[reactivesubscription]: ../digging-in/reactive-subscription.md

 ## Structured Data Flow